 Work 5 dc in next st, drop lp from hook, insert hook from front to back through top of first st made, place dropped lp on hook and pull through st, ch 1.

-There are other variations as well depending on the pattern.
-Some examples:
+There are also multiple variations, depending on the pattern.
+Here are some examples:

 3 Double Crochet Popcorn (3dcPC)